-Businesses who lease staff may use either a PEO, a staffing agency or a business process outsourcing company to hire additional employees.
-Once they have come into agreement, the third-party will then either take care of the recruitment and hiring of the employees for them or they will choose within their own pool.
+Businesses that lease staff may use either a PEO, a staffing agency, or a business process outsourcing company to hire additional employees.
+Once they have come into agreement, the third party will then either take care of the recruitment and hiring of the employees for them or they will choose within their own pool.
 Once approved, the third party charges the business on an hourly or monthly rate including their taxes and benefits.

 Professional employer organizations (PEOs) usually offer full employment services.
 They are a cost-effective option for employers who are looking for five or more full-time staff.
 Hiring a PEO can benefit the company and its employees themselves.
 Since they are leased in teams, employers usually have the option to grow and include insurances and incentives in their salaries